Ellotron/war-rig/rules/README.md

 The card indicates how many of each type of resource is needed.
 Unless otherwise stated any item that grants the holder the construct action e.g. Workshop Tools is the only tool required.
-To successfully construct, turn the item face up (if not already), discard the required resources then:
+To successfully construct, turn the item face up (if not already), discard the required resources then assign it.

+#### Assign

+You can only assign to a squad, or rig when it is in Home Base.
+You can only construct a facility in the location printed on the card.

 - For equipment add a squad token flipped to the locked side represent additional stock locked in your inventory.
 This can be replaced with a numbered token matching a squad you wish to equip when that squad is in Home Base.
 Equipping a squad does not cost an action.
 - For war rig tech place it in the corresponding slot on the chassis